Coyotes are a big problem in many areas, from the suburbs, the rural areas and even some cities!

 Chain Link Fencing – Can Coyotes Get Through a Chain Link Fence?

-Chain link fencing is a popular fencing in residential neighborhoods and has been used for many years.
+Chain link fencing is a popular fencing in residential neighborhoods and very common around a house’s backyard.
 It is a fairly cost effective option for fencing but generally it is only 4 or 5 ft tall and not effective at keeping coyotes out since it can be climbed easily and some larger coyotes can clear it without climbing.

 In some cases you can get taller chain link fencing that is 6ft to 7ft in height.
 While these taller fences may help keep coyotes from purely leaping the fence they usually are still able to catch onto the top and use their hind legs to climb over the fence.